Reportage Censored

 Documentary photographer David Maurice Smith views one of his images that got censored.
 Part of his Living in the Shadows project

-Every year at the end of May Sydney's Circular quay turns into a light show as part of the Vivid, Lights, Music and Ideas festival.
-Every year it draws large numbers of visitors, many carrying cameras, some even tripods!
-It is for this reason that the Reportage photo festival must have been thrilled to be involved this year they had a screen near the Harbour and some of the best work from photojournalists around Australia and the World.
+Every year at the end of May, Sydney's Circular Quay turns into a light show as part of the Vivid Lights, Music, and Ideas Festival.
+Every year, it draws large numbers of visitors, many carrying cameras, some even tripods!
+For this reason, the Reportage Photo Festival must have been thrilled to be involved this year.
+They had a screen near the Harbour and some of the best work from photojournalists around Australia and the World.

 Ms Chipchase